 2. The chances of having them is 0.3%.

 The chances of conceiving twins has risen considerably in the last 30 years.
 In fact the rate has risen from 2% to 3.3% of babies being born a twin.
 This is likely due to moms wanting babies later in life, where the chances of releasing multiple eggs is higher (your body’s natural way of trying to increase the chance of conception while getting closer to menopause).
 However, the rates for conceiving identical twins have not changed… It has stayed steady at 0.3%.
 What lucky freak moms we are!

 3. People are obsessed with them.

 Prepare yourself to become an instant celebrity as soon as you leave the hospital.
 Plan an extra 20mins on your grocery store run and prepare to answer the same questions again and again.
-On an average trip to the shops I am stopped around six times… Not only are people super excited just to see two babies that look the same, but they will all have a set of twins somewhere in their family they will insist on telling you about.
+On an average trip to the shops I am stopped around five times… Not only are people super excited just to see two babies that look the same, but they will all have a set of twins somewhere in their family they will insist on telling you about.
 And occasionally you come across an adult twin… They go nuts for it!
 People are literally obsessed with the science and the cuteness and everything in between.
-And of course their’s all the freaky horror movies…
+And of course there is all the freaky horror movies…

 4. They don’t have identical fingerprints.

 I’m pretty sure there are a number of crime dramas that use this nugget of knowledge in their screenplay… A basic DNA test will not identify ‘who done it’, but if the criminal was careless enough to leave a print at the crime scene it’s all over.
 This is because the formation of fingerprints is semi-random (I know… What does that even mean?!) and are influenced by chance fluctuations in hormones which would be different for each child.
 This also goes for the position of freckles – these are random mutations and are therefore different for each child.

 5. They are often born very different sizes.